foundry-rs/book/src/migrating-to-v1/breaking-changes.md

     }
 }

-// intermediate "mock" contract that calls the library function
+// Intermediate "mock" contract that calls the library function
 // and returns the result.
 contract MathLibMock {
     function add(uint a, uint b) external returns (uint256) {